oasisprotocol/old-docs/src/quickstart.md

 tests and any TS tests found in the `app/test/` directory.

-If everything went well, you should see some text fly by in your `oasis chain` terminal, and eventually the test output:
+If everything went well, you should see some text fly by in your `oasis chain` terminal, and eventually the test output in the other:

 ```
  PASS  app/test/greeter.spec.ts